Dykanka

+Dykanka (Диканька) is a rural settlement in Poltava Raion of Poltava Oblast in central Ukraine.
+It hosts the administration of Dykanka settlement hromada, one of the hromadas of Ukraine.
+Population:

-The settlement is located 26 km away from Poltava Kyivska railway station.
+The settlement is located 26 km away from Poltava-Kyivska railway station.

 History

-Ancient History
+Ancient history

 Dykanka was first mentioned in 1658 as a small village, though the area was populated for centuries before.
 Within the area of modern Dykanka, traces exist of Scythian settlement at various times.
-Also found were the remains of a settlement that had at one point been razed and the remains of two settlements from the 7th-6th centuries BC.
+Also found were the remains of a settlement that had at one point been razed and the remains of two settlements from the 7th–6th centuries BC.

-Medieval History
+Medieval history

 In 1430, the Dykanka area came under the ownership of Tatar Murza Leksada Mansurksanovych, the future Prince Alexander Glinski, and, according to Leo Padalka and other pre-revolutionary (before 1917) historians, Dykanka was among his ″settlements″.

-Modern History
+Modern history

 Dykanka has held the status of urban-type settlement since 1957.

+Until 18 July 2020, Dykanka was the administrative center of Dykanka Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four.
+The area of Dykanka Raion was merged into Poltava Raion.
+On 26 January 2024, a new law entered into force which abolished the urban-type settlement status, and Dykanka became a rural settlement.

 Culture

 Dykanka is the location of the short story collection Evenings on a Farm Near Dikanka by Nikolai Gogol.
 The tale of St John's Eve, concerning the family of the Church Sexton, inspired Mussorgsky's tone poem Night on the Bare Mountain.